unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 The uwsgi-capture plugin exposes 2 functions:

 captureinit() -> mapped as the init() hook of the plugin, it will be called automatically by uWSGI.
-If --v4l-capture is specified, this function will initialized the specified device and will map it to a uWSGI sharedarea.
+If --v4l-capture option is specified, this function will initialize the specified device and will map it to a uWSGI sharedarea.

 captureloop() -> this is the function gathering frames and writing them to the sharedarea.
 This function should constantly run (even if there are no clients reading frames)